 Q: Are children in Montessori classrooms relatively unsupervised and able to do whatever they want?

 A: Montessori is based on the principle of freedom of choice in choosing purposeful activity.
-If your child is being destructive or is using materials in an aimless way, her or his teacher will intervene and gently re-direct your child either to other more appropriate materials or to a more appropriate use of the material.
+If your child is being destructive or is using materials in an aimless way, his or her teacher will intervene and gently redirect your child either to other more appropriate materials or to a more appropriate use of the material.
 Your children will enjoy freedom with responsibility.
 Their daily decision making practice helps to develop a higher level of executive functioning.